 factors in safely performing the full squat (below parallel).

-The soleus or ankle joint may be suspect if the heel can not
+The soleus or ankle joint may be suspected if the heel cannot

-be kept on the floor while the knee travels foward in the squat
+be kept on the floor while the knee travels forward in the squat

 When assessing the knee's range of motion during the squat,